 Even though the acts themselves don’t make the casinos money, the added entertainment, and the boost it has on the experience, leads gamblers and non-gamblers to spend more on the floor.
 This is also seen via sporting events, comedy nights and magic shows.

 Casinos are smart.
 They understand how music works and use it to their advantage.
-Online platforms do it by matching the most suitable track to any given game, whereas traditional casinos opt for marquee names and headliners to draw in the punters.
+Online casino platforms do it by matching the most suitable track to any given game, whereas traditional casinos opt for marquee names and headliners to draw in the punters.